ericholscher/ericholscher.com/site/blog/2013/nov/4/new-theme-read-the-docs.rst

 A large amount of back end work has been going on, and now we have a brand new documentation theme to showcase it.

-We have looked at how users use documentation, and built a beautiful and highly functional new interface for browsing documentation.
+We have looked at how people use documentation, and built a beautiful and highly functional new interface for browsing documentation.
-We have come up with a solution that looks great and functions well.
+We created a solution that looks great and works well.

 Creation
 --------

 `Dave Snider`_ approached me about a month ago, interested in helping improve the documentation ecosystem.
-We talked about what could have the most impact on the most people, and a new theme seemed like a great place to start.
+We talked about what could improve the Read the Docs experience for the greatest number of our users, and a new theme seemed like a great place to start.

 The New Theme